compstorylab/storywrangling/README.rst

       end_time=datetime(2020, 1, 1),
     )

-All ngrams should be in one langauge and one database collection.
+All ngrams should be in one language and one database collection.

 **Expected output**